juliantellez/lambcycle/readme.md

 # Using a plugin

-Let's reuse the example above
+Let's reuse the example above.
+Make sure your lambdas follow the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) and your secrets stay SECRET ㊙️

 ```typescript
 import lambcycle from 'lambcycle'